Death Toll In Northern California's Carr Fire Rises To 5

 #CarrFire [update] Additional mandatory evacuation orders issued at 4:30 P.M. pic.twitter.com/k4qM5H1NZ1— CAL FIRE SHU (@CALFIRESHU) July 28, 2018

+The state agency says the fire has destroyed at least 500 structures, with thousands more at risk.

+The Carr Fire is currently the state's largest burning wildfire.
+On Saturday, President Trump issued an emergency declaration for the state to grant areas affected by wildfires to receive federal aid.

-Reporter Sonja Hutson of member station KQED says that although there's more than 3,500 firefighters dispatched some have been on duty for more than 48 hours at a time.
+Reporter Sonja Hutson of member station KQED says that although there's more than 3,500 firefighters dispatched, they're overworked — some have been on duty for more than 48 hours at a time.

-The Carr Fire's unpredictable movement is complicating their efforts to contain it.
+In addition to winds, record-breaking heat and bone-dry conditions propelling the blaze, the wildfire's unusual behavior is complicating their efforts to contain it.
 "I don't know why it's doing what it's doing," Cal Fire Chief Steve Crawford tells the AP.
 "It's burning in every direction all at the same time. ...
 It's burning as if it's got strong wind on it even when there's no wind."